darthrellimnad/evergreen-functional-fe-web-app/README.md

 This book should be accessible for many: https://github.com/MostlyAdequate/mostly-adequate-guide

-...and if you just need a simple website or webpage, just use html and as little JS as possible!
+...and if you just need a simple website or webpage, just use HTML/CSS and as little JS as possible!